J-Sanderson/100-days-of-code/log-round2.md

 * Inside the child Header component, create a function to handle the button clicks (here called onClick)
 * Inside onClick, get which of the buttons was clicked, then pass that to onSwitch (this.props.onSwitch(clicked);)

 And this should work.
 It should also sound pretty obvious to anyone who knows React but I'm still wrapping my head around the data flow.
+Tested it out, then set up toggling, which was very easy, just the same as the componentDidMount function but with a variable URL.
+The app now has full functionality and all it needs is some styling!

 **Thoughts:** I love it when murky things finally click.